What level of cover do I need for my electric car?

-Fully comprehensive car insurance is the highest level of cover you can get.
-You’ll be protected against damage, repairs, medical expenses, fire damage, and theft.
-As well as damage to someone else, their car or property.
+Fully comprehensive policies provide the highest cover level and are usually the cheapest option.
+They protect against damage, repairs, medical expenses, fire damage, and theft.
+Plus damage to someone else, their car or property.

 Third-party only car insurance is the minimum legal requirement you need, and it’s also usually the most expensive type of cover.
 It covers injuries to other people, and damage to their vehicles and property.

 Traditionally, electric cars and electric vans have often been more expensive than petrol or diesel engine-vehicles to insure because of the cost and availability of spare parts, and the common need for specialist repair works.
 But that differential is all but disappearing, as electric and hybrid vehicles have become more common.
 As the government’s 2030 impending ban on new petrol and diesel cars approaches, the cost of insurance is falling.

 In 2021, electric car insurance cost on average £1,238 a year – but in 2022 average premiums fell by £141 to £1,097 a year.
 In comparison, in 2022 on average, diesel cars cost £1,119 to insure, while petrol cars cost £1,0872 – still, for the moment, slightly cheaper.